alphagov/govuk-frontend/src/components/site-width-container/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## If you are using Nunjucks

-To use a macro, follow the below code example:

-    {% from "site-width-container/macro.njk" import govukSiteWidthContainer %}

-    {{ govukSiteWidthContainer(classes) }}

-Where the macros take the following arguments

 ## Component arguments

+If you are using Nunjucks,then macros take the following arguments

 <div>